faramarzmunshi/d2l-nlp/NLP/Introduction notebook 2 - sentiment analysis.md

 Consider the following phrases:

 "Mulan is a great movie."
-"Mulan is not a great movie."
+"Mulan is not a good movie."
 "Mulan is a movie."

 The phrases correspond to short film reviews, and each one of them conveys different sentiments.
 For example, the first phrase denotes positive sentiment about the film Mulan while the second one treats the movie as positively negative (negative sentiment).
 Take a look at the third one more closely.
 There is no such word in that phrase which can tell you about anything regarding the sentiment conveyed by it.
 Hence, the last is an example of neutral sentiment.